 Through a friend, I finally found an integrative MD who had experience successfully treating patients with Adrenal Fatigue.
 While on bed rest I was only allowed to walk 20 minutes a day and some days I couldn’t even do that.
 This was a far cry from the active lifestyle I enjoyed prior to getting sick.
 I became so skittish and sensitive that I could barely stand to be out in the world, and I’m a big fan of the world.
 I felt like an exposed raw nerve.
 It was awful.
 The doctor advised me to limit all stimulation, meaning I should avoid activities where I would get excited or angry.
 I needed to be so gentle with myself to recover.
 That month I had eight friends come out to visit, I turned 35, the Cubs won the World Series and Donald Trump was elected President of the United States.
 Sooo, there’s that.

+I went from being a super active, outgoing, little party animal to a weak, scared sickling.
+I hated it.
+I hated not being the same person with endless energy.
 I lived in constant fear of having low blood sugar and passing out again.
 Ask any diabetic and they will tell you it’s one of the worst feelings ever.
 So, in order to avoid said terrifying experience, I ate.
 Consequently, I gained about 20/25 pounds which is super fun especially when you live in a culture that has no problem body shaming a fit-ass diva like Lady Gaga.
 I couldn’t work, exercise or go out.
 I had trouble reading and concentrating.
 I start getting depressed, like really, really depressed.
 This shell of a human was so far from “me” that I felt like I barely existed.
 And then I did the worst thing I could do which is to not tell anyone out of fear of being a burden or a downer.
 I felt like I was in jail, like a literal fleshy prison that was my body.
 I did jail like a mobster.
-I just wanted to do my time- no visitors.
+I just wanted to do my time— no visitors.
 I’ll see you when I’m free again when I’m me again.
-All this did was exacerbate this sense of isolation.
-What could I do with my time that would help me feel better and require little to no energy?
+All this did was create a vicious cycle and exacerbate this sense of isolation.
+Why couldn’t I just ask for help?

-Noble Facepalm #2: The Second Arrow is a MutherF#@Ker
+Noble Facepalm #2: The Second Arrow is a Mutha.

 Pain + Resistance = Suffering

 The second arrow is made up mostly of the way we talk to ourselves.
 Now, we say lots of things to ourselves at any given moment.
-Some of those things some are from a positive place, a place of love, our higher self if you will.
+Some of those things are from a positive place, a place of love, our higher self if you will.
 Some of them come from a negative place, a place of fear, our lower self, our Ego.
 I will be referring to my higher self as Whitney (as in Houston, RIP) and my lower self as simply, a Basic Ho.
 For example, when my Basic Ho is talking, she sounds like this: “Oh, I can’t do that.
 It’s too risky.
 I’ll probably fail and look stupid.
 Plus, it’s super scary.
 I should park my ass on the couch, have some wine and some cookie dough and let Netflix wash all over me until I forget I ever wanted to do that big, scary thing.”
 Whereas when my Whitney is talking, she’s all, “I’mmmm every womannnn.
 It’s all in meeeee.
-Anythang ya want…” you get the picture.
+Anythang ya want…” You get the picture.
 My Basic Ho is crafty AF because she claims her whole goal is to avoid suffering.
 She is also very good at repressing emotions and blaming others.
-It operates from a sense of scarcity.
-It judges others.
-It is fueled by pure fear.
-It’s essentially the Fox news of your mind.
+She operates from a sense of scarcity.
+She judges others.
+She is fueled by pure fear.
+She’s essentially Fox news of the mind.

 Noble Faceplam #3: Deal with your shit before it deals with you.